Herb-AI/Evaluation.jl/README.md

+This package is deprecated and thus substituted by `HerbInterpret.jl` which holds the same functionality.

 # HerbEvaluation.jl

 This package provides functionality for evaluating (candidate) programs in the Herb Program Synthesis framework. `HerbEvaluation` can handle arbitrary Julia expressions, but also arbitrary other interpretors for which an evaluation function is given.